Autism

 A few children may show exceptional memory, perception or attention, often in a narrow area.

-Causes of autism / risk factors for autism
+Other causes of autism / risk factors for autism

 - Many of the causes of depression and other neurological and psychological problems also apply to autism.